Knees and feet hurt | get them fixed in Costa Rica

 There is apparently no one been able to find out why non-diabetics would have a painful neuropathy.
 Pins and needles, burning, cramping mixed with numbness, and tingling are the wording most used by patients.

 The doctor prescribed a lot of pills, most to kill the pain and for months I was having stomach aches and the neuropathy didn’t go anywhere, so I stopped taking the pills after a while and went back to my pain.

 My wife Dany had been having quite some problems with a knee and ended up visiting Dr. Daniel Alcazar de la Torre, an orthopedist and trauma surgeon, specializing in sports trauma, also in the CIMA hospital.
 Dany needed a meniscus operation and a cleaning of her cartilage, which is hard to recover from.
 The doctor is specialized in sports injuries but also treats the needed like you and me, long gone sports heroes.

-Since I always walk on flip flops whenever I can, because my feet hurt less, we started talking about why I dress like a gringo.
+Since I always walk on flip flops whenever I can, because my feet hurt less, we started talking about why I dress like a gringo on perpetual vacation.

 He looked at my feet and said right away the arch of my feet is too high and that’s why my feet are hurting.
 He said he might not be able to do anything for me, as my problem was very advanced, but was willing to give it a shot, without any promises of making it any better.